ukma-cs-ssdm-2025/team-bottleneck/docs/requirements/user-stories.md

 ---

-### US-008: Transaction History
+### US-008: Booking History
 **User Story:**
-As a **driver**, I want to view my payment history to track my expenses.
+As a **driver**, I want to view my booking history to track my expenses.

 **Acceptance Criteria:**
-- [ ] Profile includes “My Payments” tab.
+- [ ] Profile includes “My Profile” tab.
-- [ ] Each payment shows date, time, and amount.
+- [ ] Each payment shows date, time, and status.
-- [ ] Filter by date available.
-- [ ] If history is empty → system shows “You have no payments yet”.
+- [ ] If history is empty → system shows “You have no bookings yet”.

 **INVEST Check:** ✅ Independent, ✅ Negotiable, ✅ Valuable, ✅ Estimable, ✅ Small, ✅ Testable